proplot-dev/proplot/docs/showcase1.rst

 ---------------

-Matplotlib has two APIs – the “pyplot” API (which is MATLAB-like), and the “object-oriented” API (which is more “pythonic”, more clear, more flexible, and you should consider using!).

-Contrary to the similar names, this package is not meant to be a pyplot replacement – it adds to the “object-oriented” API by subclassing matplotlib Artists classes, like `~matplotlib.axes.Axes` and `~matplotlib.figure.Figure`.
+Matplotlib has two APIs – the “pyplot” API (which is MATLAB-like), and the “object-oriented” API (which is more “pythonic”).
+Contrary to the similar names, this package is not meant to be a pyplot replacement.

-Since `~matplotlib.pyplot` mostly just calls the object-oriented API under-the-hood, you can still use it to access some of ProPlot’s features – but this is discouraged.
+ProPlot’s features are invoked with the “object-oriented” API thanks to subclasses of the `~matplotlib.axes.Axes` and `~matplotlib.figure.Figure` classes.

 .. code:: ipython3